 Gilbert Adrian (1903-1959) built his career as a costume designer at Metro-Goldwyn-Mayer, where he worked on more than 250 films, including The Wizard of Oz.
 His creations for glamorous actresses such as Joan Crawford and Katharine Hepburn inspired women of all ages.
 Macy’s and other retailers recognized this as a marketing opportunity and opened small boutiques within department stores across the country — “cinema shops,” featuring ensembles based on costumes seen in Hollywood films.
 To promote them, MGM released a short film in 1940 entitled “Hollywood: Style Center of the World.”
 Encouraged by the success of the cinema shops, Adrian opened a fashion house in 1942 and began to create looks that appealed to his new leading lady: the American woman.

-This exhibition, Adrian: Hollywood and Beyond, highlights both Adrian’s ready-to-wear and his costumes, while focusing on his innovative use of textiles.
+This exhibition, Adrian: Hollywood and Beyond, highlighted both Adrian’s ready-to-wear and his costumes, while focusing on his innovative use of textiles.
 Beginning during his Hollywood days, fabric was central to Adrian’s aesthetic.
 He employed an arsenal of techniques — such as appliqué, piecing, mitering, pleating, and draping — to build dynamic garments in which the materials are as celebrated as they are integral to the design.
 Adrian worked with and endorsed different textile manufacturers throughout his career.
 Indeed, his final collection in 1952 was dedicated to the “beauty” and “integrity of fabric.”

 Wesley Simpson, a New York textile converter who transformed the illustrations of artists such as Marcel Vertes and Ludwig Bemelmans into pattern repeats, provided Adrian with exciting rayons to animate his designs.
 Also during Adrian’s career, the textile industry embraced growing public interest in the fine arts — a connection that becomes clear when considering his rayon evening gown made from a Wesley Simpson print, based on an illustration by Surrealist artist Salvador Dalí (himself a frequent contributor to the fashion and textile worlds).
 Adrian recognized the value of this spectacular textile and composed a gown that is a harmonious union of print and fashion design.
 Using drapery and appliqué, he extended Dalí’s shadowy boulder motif into a dark capelet.